Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight gets linked to a comeback to the ring.

 “Not only with the count.
 But I saw this man’s eyes roll back into his head.
 That’s how this s— was.

 “I saw his veins popping out of his head.
 I knew he had a concussion.
 He was gone.
 That’s a wave off, period.”

 Therefore, Wilder’s logic is that he should have been 43-0 that night.
 If Reiss had called it off, it would then raise the question of whether Wilder would have given Fury a rematch.

 That’s one reason Wilder considers himself undefeated.
-The other is Wilder’s accusations of happened in the build-up to the rematch.
+The other is Wilder’s accusations of what happened in the build-up to the rematch.
 Those ‘shenanigans’ he speaks of since.

-Either he’d have never faced Fury at all, or ‘The Gypsy King’ may have encountered a no-contest if what Wilder is saying had any shred of truth or evidence.
+He’d have never faced Fury at all, or ‘The Gypsy King’ may have encountered a no-contest if what Wilder is saying had any shred of truth or evidence.

 The trouble is, the WBC and Nevada State Athletic Commission officials cleared Fury post-fight.